 - Increase understanding of wetland function and management to develop good wetland restoration and monitoring tools.

-The Department's highest priority for this site is protection of the fen and peat bog type of wetland,
+DOC's highest priority for this site is protection of the fen and peat bog type of wetland.

 - Fencing wetland boundary to exclude livestock.